D1G1T4L3CH0/TDGame/README.md

 # TDGame
 A tower defense game written with a lot of help from AI.
+This game is unfinished and barely playable at the moment.

 The idea behind this game is that you choose the enemies to spawn.
 They have a cost and you get rewarded when you the tower kills them.
 You can use the points you earn to spend on spawning more or us it on tower upgrades.